how-to

 iOS Mail doesn't support auto-forwarding rules.
 To save an email to Notion, open the email, tap the forward arrow, and enter your Quicktion address.
 It takes about five seconds.

-If you use Gmail on iPhone, there's good news: any auto-forwarding filters you set up in Gmail's web interface apply to all your devices, including your phone.
+If you use Gmail on iPhone, any auto-forwarding filters you set up in Gmail's web interface apply to all your devices, including your phone.
 Emails are forwarded server-side, so your phone doesn't even need to be on.

 Android (Gmail)